 Resume objective

-- have just graduated from school, and lack professional experience
+- have just graduated from school and lack professional experience

-- are writing a career-change resume
+- are changing careers or writing a resume to apply for an internal position

 Here’s the formula for putting together an effective resume objective: